 4. Lastly, rinse with plain water.
 Letting that cleaning solution sit on your floor can damage it in the long run.

-How To Deep-Clean Your Porcelain Tile
+How to Deep-Clean Your Porcelain Tiles

 1. Mix ¼ cup white vinegar into 2 gallons of warm water.
 You can even add a few drops of essential oil for a soothing smell.

 2. Use a soft mop to rinse the floor with this solution.